States criticized for spending federal relief funds on tax cuts, prisons - NewsBreak

 “While things like infrastructure improvements are great and needed, and water, sewer, and broadband, it’s also important to think about the long-term consequences, and that can’t be cutting taxes.
 It needs to be continuously building off of these funds and the programs and services they’ve been providing to people because the pandemic will have very lasting impacts and there are so many opportunities, still, with these funds.”

-The post States criticized for spending federal relief funds on tax cuts, prisons appeared first on Colorado Newsline .
+The post States criticized for spending federal relief funds on tax cuts, prisons appeared first on Nebraska Examiner .